GeoscienceAustralia/ptha/R/examples/source_contours_2_unit_sources/tutorial.md

 the source contours.
 The number of unit-sources down-dip and along-strike is chosen based on the user-provided value for the desired unit-source length and width.
-The user can precisely control the location of the along-strike boundaries of the unit-sources by providing a 'downdip_lines' shapefile (see below).
+The user can precisely control the location of the along-strike boundaries of the unit-sources by providing a 'downdip-lines' shapefile (see `alaska_downdip` below).
 The down-dip boundaries between unit sources are always created by the code.

 # Example data